SoftwareTrinkets/software-trinkets-website/content/posts/BabylonJS/index.md

 ## Lol, there's some serious bugs

 Okay, so the plan was to stop it there, but then I played it some more, and a bit longer and I found out that the framerate just slows down after a while.
-When looking with the debug tools, it was obvious that it was happening immidately when starting the game, even if you didn't do anything...
+When looking with the debug tools, it was obvious that it was happening immediately when starting the game, even if you didn't do anything...

 ![DebugStep](DebugStep-1.png)

 Now, since I wrote and build this almost at the same time, maybe you've spotted my big mistake already.
 It's between https://playground.babylonjs.com/#DSH9NF#5 and https://playground.babylonjs.com/#DSH9NF#6.
 I'm not exactly sure how, but I probably misplaced a bracket, so now every frame it was registering a new action for the trigger of the box...
-What was helpful here was the absolute framecount, since in the regular fps counter at the bottom of the playground would show a clean 60 fps for the first few minutes to only then drop.
+What was helpful here was the absolute frame count, since in the regular fps counter at the bottom of the playground would show a clean 60 fps for the first few minutes to only then drop.
 This is why I continued on without an idea that there was something wrong.

 Another thing that I encountered while trying to fix that bug was that I had, for some reason, used `var` instead of `const` or `let`.
 So for my first fix attempt my coloring animations between the environment cube and the player cube went wrong.
 It would only take the color of one environment cube, the last one.
 I kind of expected a problem like this, but not enough to actually change the `var`s.
 But it was fixed by changing the `var` to a `let`.